-It doesn't matter if you're new to the fitness scene or if you've been here a while, we all fall prey to myths perpetuated by media and false science.
+It doesn't matter if you're new to the fitness scene or if you've been here a while, we all fall prey to commonly-believed myths.
 Some started with good intentions while others are simple marketing ploys.
 The more you know about fitness, the better choices you'll make for your own body in how to exercise.
 So let's look at the most popular myths and break the illusion!

 Myth One: Toning

-You'll hear the term used in commercials, from doctors on diet pill bottles and we've even used it a few times on our site but the truth is this - there's no such thing as toning.
+You'll hear the term used in commercials, from doctors to diet pill bottles but the truth is this - there's no such thing as toning.

-Targeting a single body part doesn't work.
+Targeting a single body part for fat loss doesn't work.
 It sounds like it would, right?
 You have excess fat around your belly so you do ab and torso exercises to get rid of it.
 But studies like this one

 by the Physical Activity Sciences Department from Los Lagos University show working out eliminates calories and burns fat from all over your body.

 Think of it this way - you can't pick where you store fat when you eat.
 You can't put that chocolate bar towards your butt (no matter how nice that would be).
 The same is true about losing weight.
 You can't target which fat reserves you're burning from when you work out.

-While toning been disproved numerous times, it's still widely believed.
+While toning has been disproved numerous times, it's still widely believed.
 That's because people are more assured they won't bulk up for working out when told to "tone your arms".
 It's a clever way to get people to add weights to their workout routine without images of bulging muscles.
 But that, itself, is a myth.

 Myth Two: Weight Lifting Bulks You Up